Nuclear Fuel Cycle & Materials

 For nuclear power to be sustainable, the nuclear fuel cycle must be sustainable.
 The increasing use of nuclear power puts stringent demands on nuclear fuel cycle activities and on understanding the behaviour of materials used in nuclear reactors.

-- properly manage spent fuel through long term storage and/or reprocessing and recycling
+- Properly manage spent fuel through long term storage and/or reprocessing and recycling; and

-The Integrated Nuclear Fuel Cycle Information System (iNFCIS) offers access to several nuclear fuel cycle related databases and a simulation system for long-term projections of nuclear fuel cycle material and service requirements.
+The support we provide to our Member States in these areas is supplemented by the Integrated Nuclear Fuel Cycle Information System (iNFCIS) which offers access to several nuclear fuel cycle related databases and a simulation system for long term projections of nuclear fuel cycle material and service requirements.